 A growing number of businesses are going the route of hiring customer service workers who work remotely from home.
 This eliminates the need for office space and the need to purchase equipment for workers.

-You will be responsible for answering phones- possibly at all hours, assist customers, process orders or deal with returns.
+You will be responsible for answering phones- possibly at all hours, assisting customers, processing orders or dealing with returns.

 You’ll also need your own computer and may need specific software or equipment in addition to a pleasant phone voice.

 There are dozens of sites that list job openings for call-center representatives, including Upwork.com and Freelancer.com however, you should also look at traditional job sites, including monster.com and even